alexgorin/pymar/README.md

 ----
 As a Quick Start Guide see examples.py.
 Everything is explained in details.

-For example, you need calculate integral of given function on given interval.
+For example, you need to calculate the integral of given function on given interval.

 ```python
 #this_example.py